javiacei/IdeupSimplePaginatorBundle/README.md

 This package contains a bundle to easily paginate complex queries efficiently and without effort.

+## Dependencies

+For the bundle to work properly you should also install `DoctrineExtensions\Paginate`.

+Bundle and instruccions at https://github.com/beberlei/DoctrineExtensions

 ## How to include SimplePaginatorBundle in your code

 You should clone this repository in your Symfony's `vendor/bundles` directory, add it into `autoload.php` file: